wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 multiple regions and the default environment has been renamed to be called Personal Productivity and resides within the same region as the tenant (North America).
-Within this home region, additional environments have been created for different business units that provides them with the autonomy that they require.
-To illustrate this concept, we have created environments for the HR, Finance, Operations and IT business units.
+Within this home region, additional environments have been created for different business units that provide them with the autonomy that they require.
+To illustrate this concept, we have created environments for the HR, Finance, Operations, and IT business units.

 Since the behavior of the default environment is that all licensed users